DarkiCraft/HTTP-Server/README.md

 git add .
 git commit -m "<comment changes>"
 ```
 The comment is necessary.
-Try to make it descriptive to what changes you implemented
+Try to make it descriptive to what changes you implemented.

----

-## ✅ Step 5: Push Your Branch to GitHub
+Finally, push your changes to your branch:

 ```bash
 git push origin "<your-branch-name>"